siefca/attribute-filters/docs/USAGE.md

 a set of set names, the returned value will probably be an instance of the class `AttributeSet`.

-Note that when sets are returned the convntion is that:
+Note that when sets are returned the convention is that:

   * **attribute names are strings**
   * **set names are symbols**